CSG4/super-graphiql/README.md

 ```

 <b>React Component</b>
-<p>You can incorporate Super-GraphiQL into your existing project with npm:</p>
+You can incorporate Super-GraphiQL into your existing project with npm:

 ```sh
 $ npm install --save super-graphiql

 ```

 SuperGraphiQL provides a React component responsible for rendering the GUI.
 The component must be provided with the graphQLFetcher function for fetching from GraphQL, we recommend using the [fetch](https://fetch.spec.whatwg.org/) standard API.

 ```sh
 import React from 'react';
 import ReactDOM from 'react-dom';